Back to blog

 • Invoicing each milestone

-Milestone invoicing is when the total amount of a project or service is distributed to be invoiced across various billing periods, triggered by a predefined checkpoint that indicates progress is being made.
+Milestone invoicing divides the total amount of a project or service across various billing periods.
+Each invoice is triggered by a predefined checkpoint that indicates progress is being made.

 • Invoicing on delivery